How to write the perfect about us page

-Once you’ve completed your first draft, have a look at your competitors’ About pages.
+Once you’ve completed your first draft, have a look at your competitors’ about us pages.
 How do they compare?
 Have you missed any tricks?
 Do you stand out enough from them?

 Is the proof or experience they present more convincing than your own?
 Can you pull out more from your own story?
 Are you selling yourself enough?

 Look at length, too.
-How do the well-written About pages compare in length to yours?
+How do the well-written about us pages compare in length to yours?
 Have you written a lot in comparison, or too little?

 Come back to it cold

-At the point where you’re happy with your About copy, put it to one side and do something different.
+At the point where you’re happy with your about us copy, put it to one side and do something different.
 If possible, leave it for a day.
 And then come back to it and read it cold.